Siddy212/canvas-es-de/README.md

 - `Theme Variant` - Canvas features combinations of a grid/carousel system view that will scale based on font size.
 A gamelist view of either textlist or grid gamelist view.
 Additionally, two styles of system logos are available: Art or Icons.
 All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens:

+   - `[Grid] Textlist` - A system grid with a simple text list of games and metadata on the left.

+   - `[Grid] Carousel` - A system grid with a carousel of games and metadata on the left.

+   - `[Grid] Grid: Basic` - A system grid with a grid of boxart and minimal metadata for games.

+   - `[Grid] Grid: Detailed` - A system grid with a grid of boxart and detailed metadata on the left for games.

-   - `Textlist` - A simple text list of gmaes with metadata on the left.
+  - `[Carousel] Textlist` - A system carousel with a simple text list of games and metadata on the left.

-   - `Carousel` - A carousel of gmaes with metadata on the left.
+   - `[Carousel] Carousel` - A system carousel with a carousel of games and metadata on the left.

-   - `Grid: Basic` - A grid of boxart with minimal metadata for games.
+   - `[Carousel] Grid: Basic` - A system carousel with a grid of boxart and minimal metadata for games.

-   - `Grid: Detailed` - A tall grid of boxart with detailed metadata on the left for games.
-Disables help in gamelist view.
+   - `[Carousel] Grid: Detailed` - A system carousel with a grid of boxart and detailed metadata on the left for games.

-- `Theme Color Scheme` - `Art/Icon` There are 8 color schemes to choose from that change the color palette and wallpaper of the theme across all views.
-Each of these includes a standard art version and an icon variant.
+- `Theme Color Scheme` - `Art/Icon` There are 8 color schemes to choose from that each include an art or icon variant for the system logos.
+Each color scheme changes the color palette and wallpaper of the theme across all views.
 Each wallpaper can easily be swapped out by the user for further customization.
-Alternate options are included within the theme
+Alternate options are included within the theme as examples:

    - `Light` - A light grayscale color scheme.
    - `Dark` - A dark grayscale color scheme.